benwiz/sasha/README.md

 Receive the post request from the [Overland iOS app](https://overland.p3k.io/).

+## map

+Display a Google map with a pin at my current location.
+A temporary use for easier monitoring of the `overland-receiver` service.

+## docs

+Not yet working.
+Display API Gateway generated Swagger docs.

 ## Deploy

 Create a file called _env.json_ to store environment variables.